 New York State has adopted the national Common Core State Standards for Mathematics.
 NYS Common Core Learning Standards for Mathematics clearly state the way mathematics should be taught, learned, and assessed.
-Standards for Mathematical Practice have been established and describe the expertise that students will develop through their study of mathematics: evaluating assertions and proving or disproving them, reasoning within contextual constraints, strategic competence, conceptual understanding, procedural fluency, and problem-solving skill.
+Standards for Mathematical Practice have been established and describe the expertise that students will develop through their study of mathematics: evaluating assertions and proving or disproving them, adaptive reasoning, strategic competence, conceptual understanding, procedural fluency, and problem-solving.